realness-online/web/docs/architecture.md

 ![Realness](../src/style/icons.svg)

-Most of the application is a static progressive web app.
+Realness is a progressive web app.
+It is serverless and static.
 All of the heavy lifting is done at the edge on device.
-The server handles authorization and storage.

 ## Birds Eye View

-We use Vue.js, workers, Firebase Auth & Storage, Stylus, and a ton CSS queries.
-Data is stored to localStorage with large files and relationship data stored to indexdb.
+We use Vue.js, workers, Firebase Auth & Storage, Design is applied with Stylus via CSS queries.
+Data you create is stored in localStorage.
+Large files and information about the people you follow is stored with indexdb.

 ## Goals
 - It's best practices